Most Home Sellers Will Work With Your Agent

 I have always said, “As a renter, you are still paying a mortgage; it is just someone else’s.
 Why not make it your own?

 As Bach writes in “The Automatic Millionaire,” “As a renter, you can easily spend half a million dollars or more on rent over the years ($1,500 a month for 30 years comes to $540,000), and in the end, wind up just where you started — owning nothing.
 Or you can buy a house and spend the same amount paying down a mortgage, and in the end, wind up owning your own home free and clear!”

 If you want to get in the game of homeownership, start by crunching the numbers, Bach says: “Actually do the math.
 Look and see what things cost, starting with the smallest options.
 This way, you’re really clear on your goals, and you won’t just say to yourself, ‘I’ll never afford this.'”

 A good rule of thumb is to make sure your total monthly housing payment doesn’t consume more than 30 percent of your take-home pay.
 He also recommends having a down payment of at least 10 percent, though more is always better.
 Finally, recognize that “oftentimes, buying your first home means you’re not buying your dream home,” Bach tells CNBC.
 “You’re just getting into the market.”

 A lucrative market, that is.
 “The fact is, you aren’t really in the game of building wealth until you own some real estate,” Bach writes.

-As for someone who has helped many first-time homebuyers and experienced homebuyers that have bought many homes in San Diego, I have seen first hand the benefits of owning real estate and also the benefits of keeping it long term.
+As someone who has helped many first-time homebuyers and experienced homebuyers who have bought many homes in San Diego, I have seen firsthand the benefits of owning real estate and also the benefits of keeping it long-term.
 Not only are you building wealth, but you are also helping families live in a nice environment they can feel safe in and call home.